 Defined by shared property and restrictions in the deed on use of the property.
 A CID is governed by a mandatory Association of homeowners which administers the property and enforces its restrictions.
-The following are two typical CID subdivision types: > Condominium- In general, the recorded owner has title to the unit (or airspace).
-They are typically responsible for the interior of their exclusive use common area associated with their unit.
-Planned Development- In general, the recorded owner has title to the lot.
-They are typically responsible for the maintenance and repair of any structure or improvement located on their respective lot.
+The following are two typical CID subdivision types:

+- > Condominium- In general, the recorded owner has title to the unit (or airspace).
+They are typically responsible for the interior of their individual unit/garage, all utilities that service their unit and any exclusive use common area associated with their unit. - > Planned Development- In general, the recorded owner has title to the lot.
+They are typically responsible for the maintenance and repair of any structure or improvement located on their respective lot. - \Note- CIDs & subdivision types are general and may not apply or may vary, based on your local.